rugbyprof/1063-Data-Structures/Assignments/P01/README.md

 ### Overview

 This program you will write a list class that stores employee information, one per node.
 You will write list methods to perform some basic tasks.
-You can use the starter code from [here](./starter2.cpp) to help you get going.
+You can use the starter code from this folder ([starter.cpp](./starter.cpp) and [starter2.cpp](./starter2.cpp)) to help you get going.

 ### Requirements